 This is the philosophy behind the project that at its core focuses on the discovery of the Etruscan necropolis of San Germano, one of the most important archaeological sites of the area encompassing the ancient city of Vetulonia.
 The initiative was founded thanks to the collaboration between the Archaeological Superintendence of Tuscany, the Etruscan Civilisation and Italic Antiquities programme at the University of Florence and Paolo Panerai, who for some time now has helped transform the Rocca di Frassinello into an aggregate hub of art and culture under the banner of wine, with the patronage of the municipality of Gavorrano.

 The Etruscan necropolis of San Germano, extending on both sides of the Sovata Valley, an important connecting route in the territory of the ancient Etruscan city of Vetulonia, is composed of burial mounds (tumuli).
-The archaeological area of the Rocca di Frassinello sees the concentration of the better known tumuli of the necropolis, built between the second half of the 7th century BC and the first half of the 6th century BC: three monumental tombs have been recovered, restored and opened to the public.
+The archaeological area of the Rocca di Frassinello sees the concentration of the better known tumuli of the necropolis, built between the second half of the 7th century BC and the first half of the 6th century BC: eight monumental tombs have been recovered, restored and opened to the public.

 The exhibition of artefacts near the barrel room managed by Biancamaria Aranguren and Luca Cappuccini displays various objects recovered from the tombs of the Rocca di Frassinello archaeological area.
 The tombs, which had already been raided in the past, have nonetheless offered a number of objects that accompanied the deceased in the afterlife.
 The artefacts for the most part consist of finely painted ceramic vases (of Etruscan-Corinthian origin) and “bucchero” vases, “unguentaria” of various shapes, used to store scented body oils and chalices and cups for wine consumption.
 A number of rare personal ornaments have also been found, such as brooches and earrings, mostly made of bronze but also in precious metals.